Waterwise landscaping helps save water resources

 In addition, waterwise landscaping practices reduce the amount of pollutants reaching water bodies because fewer yard chemicals are used.

 Florida’s water management districts were established to make sure that people and nature have the water they need.
-We invite you to explore the information here and on the Florida-Friendly Landscaping™ website to learn how you can work with nature in the state’s unique environment to establish a landscape that is appealing while also conserving water resources and protecting water quality.
+We invite you to explore the information here and on the Florida-Friendly Landscaping™ document to learn how you can work with nature in the state’s unique environment to establish a landscape that is appealing while also conserving water resources and protecting water quality.